 During Dr. Bowling’s tenure, Olivet’s enrollment has more than doubled.
 Through the School of Graduate and Continuing Studies, the University, too, has a stronger national presence, as well as a stronger international reach through graduate studies in Puerto Rico and Hong Kong.
-In 2007, Dr. Bowling led in the establishment of the University’s first doctoral degree.He has overseen several major developments to the campus, including acquisition of the 30-acre Fortin Villa property for ROTC and intramurals; and construction of the Admissions Center, Weber Center, the 3,000-seat Centennial Chapel, and a new 180,000-square-foot Student Life and Recreation Center (currently under construction).Dr.
+In 2007, Dr. Bowling led in establishing the University’s first doctoral degree.He has overseen several major developments to the campus, including acquisition of the 30-acre Fortin Villa property for ROTC and intramurals, as well as construction of the Admissions Center; Weber Center; the 3,000-seat Centennial Chapel (dedicated in 2010); the 180,000-square-foot Perry Student Life and Recreation Center (opened in 2012); and the engineering expansion of Reed Hall of Science (opened in 2014).Dr.
 Bowling is largely credited for bringing the Chicago Bears Training Camp to the Olivet campus and the Bourbonnais community in 2002.
 The University has been named one of the top 25 “Best Christian Workplaces” in the United States by the Best Christian Workplaces Institute for several consecutive years — with consistently high scores for the “degree of trust between senior leadership and employees.”He has been elected twice as General Superintendent (2005, 2009) for the Church of the Nazarene, the highest position of leadership within the international denomination.
 In both instances, he declined the election in order to retain his post as president of Olivet.
-Following his election in 2005, he told the 900 international voting delegates and thousands more in attendance: “To be elected general superintendent and be asked to give leadership and oversight to the international Church is both a high and humbling honor.
-However, I feel a deep commitment for my work at Olivet, and a passion for Christian higher education and its potential to shape the next generation.”During their semiannual meeting October 28, 2010, with a vote of 54 to 0, Olivet Nazarene University’s Board of Trustees voted to renew Dr. John C. Bowling’s appointment as president of the University.
-According to the University Bylaws, the Board may elect to renew the presidential appointment for a maximum of five years, and the board unanimously voted to do so.Dr.
-Bowling holds a bachelor’s degree, two master’s degrees, two earned doctorates and was chosen as a resident fellow for post-doctoral studies at Harvard University.
-In 2007, he was honored by Olivet with the conferral of the Doctor of Divinity degree as part of the University’s Centennial Celebration.
+During the semiannual meeting in October 2015, with a vote of 54 to 0, Olivet Nazarene University’s Board of Trustees voted to renew Dr. Bowling’s appointment as president of the University.
+According to the University bylaws, the board may elect to renew the presidential appointment for a maximum of five years, and the board unanimously voted to do so.Dr.
+Bowling holds a bachelor’s degree, two master’s degrees and two earned doctorates, and he was chosen as a resident fellow for post-doctoral studies at Harvard University.
+In 2007, he was honored by Olivet with the conferral of the Doctor of Divinity degree as part of the University’s centennial celebration.

 Dr. John C. Bowling